Schizophrenia Treatment Centers in Los Angeles, California

 At Montare Behavioral Health, we utilize the coordinated specialty care model of treatment which integrates medication, psychosocial therapies, case management, family involvement, and supported education and employment services, all aimed at reducing symptoms and improving quality of life.

-For those individuals who have been diagnosed with schizophrenia or schizoaffective disorder, seeking help from treatment centers such as Montare Behavioral Health in Los Angeles can be beneficial.
+For those individuals who have been diagnosed with schizophrenia or schizoaffective disorder, seeking help from treatment centers such as Montare Behavioral Health in Los Angeles, California can be beneficial.
 At Montare Behavioral Health, we will help you restore a sense of control to your life.
 Call us today at (855) 782-5553 to learn more about how we can treat schizophrenia and schizoaffective disorder.
 Visit our insurance verification page to get a quick response about what is covered with your insurance.